 Real time information matters, especially for retailers.
-Despite a heavy investment in both inventory and promotion, most of the TVs remained unsold, causing a jam up in warehouse and tying up capital.
+Despite a heavy investment in both inventory and promotion, most of the TVs remained unsold, causing a jam up in the warehouse and tying up capital.
 The opportunity was lost, and the retailer was stuck looking for ways to get the TVs out of the warehouse.

 If the retailer had real-time information on hand, they would have been aware that a competitor had a more compelling offer.
 They could have reacted, either by offering free shipping, bundling different offers with the TV to make it more attractive, or further lowering the price of the TV.

-Here are other situations where real-time really matters.
+Here are other situations where real-time really matters:

 Cost and Inventory Changes

 Inventory changes can have different impacts on price.
 For merchandise that is nearing an expiration date, or a holiday item that will be worth much less after the holiday, real-time inventory data can help you set a reduced price to make sure you aren’t left holding unsellable merchandise.